lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project4.md

 `CallStackValidator.java` file shows you how to tokenize the string (break it into separate words) using the `Scanner`.

+If you need an additional reference, check out the book's implementations for matching delimiters and HTML tags: [stackReference.pdf](https://lgw2.github.io/teaching/csci132-fall-2022/projects/stackReference.pdf).

 ### Capital gains calculator

 This is adapted from the book, problem P-6.36.